ppissias/xsrpcj/README.md

 ## Examples

-Download the xsrpcj examples project (https://github.com/ppissias/xsrpcj-examples) which contains several examples on using xsrpcj and also examples that can be used to compare the performance of xsrpcj and grpc for the same services.
+Download the xsrpcj examples project (https://github.com/ppissias/xsrpcj-examples) which contains several examples on using xsrpcj.

 ## Compiling